Functional Programming Patterns

 Immutable Data Thinking

-A core principle of functional programming is to avoid modifying data and instead create new data.
-This sounds wasteful, but it has tangible benefits—no data races (the starting point for thread safety), easier reasoning about code behavior (deterministic output for a given input), and easier implementation of undo/redo (the old data is still there).
-Strictly adhering to immutability in C++ is unrealistic, but we can selectively adopt this mindset on critical paths.
-For example, writing a "sort without modifying the original data" function:
+A core principle of functional programming is to try not to modify data, but to create new data.
+This sounds wasteful, but it has several tangible benefits—no data races (the starting point for thread safety), easier to reason about code behavior (deterministic input leads to deterministic output), and easier to implement undo/redo (old data is still there).
+Adhering strictly to immutable principles in C++ is unrealistic, but we can selectively adopt this mindset on critical paths.
+For example, writing a "sort without modifying original data" function:

 Practical Applications